By Mary Ann Ebner

 Place tomatoes, shallots, red onions, basil and bread cubes in large mixing bowl.

 Dice garlic halves and whisk with extra virgin olive oil, vinegar and juices drained from salted tomatoes.
 Pour over salad ingredients and mix thoroughly.
 Add salt and pepper to taste.
 Let salad stand 30 minutes to allow bread to absorb flavors before serving.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.